Sp25-CS5004-Online-Lionelle/final-project-group-5/Project Proposal.md

 **5. How do you plan to break up the work?**
    We plan to break up the work by using a github projects template to assign tasks to different group members.
-   We will initially divide the tasks evenly by class and testfile.
+   We will initially divide the tasks evenly by class and test file.

 **6. What is your teams timeline and major check-in points?**
    Major check-in points will be weekly check ins on Tuesday during our meeting time: 3/25, 4/1, 4/8, 4/15.